Sympathy for the Devil

 While never having made herself up in this grotesquely festive nature, Sister Madly is well aware of the drawbacks of unfamiliar cosmetic mediums, which stems from an incident that occurred well over 5 years ago.

-It wasn’t long before Childhood Friend was announcing that she would be dressing up as an angel, which was not surprising.
-Childhood Friend always had a fondness for silver linings and all things pink and fluffy, offsetting Sister Madly’s healthy skepticism of the bright side of things.
-While in many ways they were complete opposites, somehow it worked for them (i.e., Childhood Friend ate all the black jelly beans, and Sister Madly… well, gave them to her.)
+It wasn’t long before Serafina was announcing that she would be dressing up as an angel, which was not surprising.
+Serafina always had a fondness for silver linings and all things pink and fluffy, offsetting Sister Madly’s healthy skepticism of the bright side of things.
+While in many ways they were complete opposites, somehow it worked for them (i.e., Serafina ate all the black jelly beans, and Sister Madly… well, gave them to her.)

-So Childhood Friend was going to be a pink, fluffy angel.
+So Serafina was going to be a pink, fluffy angel.

 And Sister Madly?
 She settled on the Devil.
 The Devil is biblical.